Amber Coffman

-Amber Dawn Coffman (born June 15, 1984) is an American musician, singer and songwriter based in Los Angeles, California, formerly based in Brooklyn, New York.
-A former member of Sleeping People, Coffman is best known as a former guitarist and vocalist for the indie rock band Dirty Projectors.
-She released her debut solo album, City of No Reply, on June 2, 2017.
+Amber Dawn Coffman (born June 15, 1984) is an American singer-songwriter based in Los Angeles, California, formerly based in Brooklyn, New York.
+She was formerly a guitarist for Sleeping People, and was later a guitarist and vocalist for the indie rock band Dirty Projectors.
+She released her debut studio album as a solo artist, City of No Reply in June 2017.

 Early life

-Coffman grew up in Ohio, Texas, and California and attended 11 different schools.
+Coffman grew up in Ohio, Texas, and California, attending at least 11 different schools.
 She had an early love of the women in R&B in the 1990s, and became interested in rock as a teenager.

 Music career

 As a teenager living in San Diego, Coffman worked at a grocery store as a day job and was a guitarist in an instrumental math rock band called Sleeping People.

 Dirty Projectors

 Coffman moved to New York at 22 and joined Dirty Projectors on guitar and vocals, beginning with the band's 2006 tour for Rise Above.
 She continued with the band through Bitte Orca (2009), the Björk collaboration Mount Wittenberg Orca (2010, inspired by Coffman sighting a family of Orcas off the coast of California), Swing Lo Magellan (2012) and the EP About to Die (2012).

 Dee Lockett, in New York Magazine, said Coffman's "soft, silky voice stood out on the band’s biggest songs, like 'Stillness Is the Move'" from Bitte Orca.
 Describing Coffman's influence on the band's sound, Erik Adams wrote in the A.V.
 Club: Amber Coffman made the avant-garde almost mistakable for Top 40.
 Coffman’s melismatic lead on "Stillness Is The Move" was a breakout moment for the Brooklyn band, and in harmony with Angel Deradoorian and Haley Dekle, she formed a vocal powerhouse that could either provide a radio-friendly counterpoint to David Longstreth's Arthur Russell-esque bleats or urge songs like "Useful Chamber" and "Gun Has No Trigger" deeper into alien territory.